As Morgan Stanley buys ETrade, Robinhood preps social trading – TechCrunch

 “We understand the connotation of taking something from the rich and giving it to the poor.
 Robinhood is liberating information that’s locked up with professionals and giving it to the people” Robinhood co-founder and co-CEO Vlad Tenev told me back in 2013.

 Robinhood would certainly need to be careful about scammy tips going viral.
+Improper safeguards could lead to pump and dump schemes where those late to buy in get screwed when prices snap back to reality.

-But embracing social could leverage one of its strongest assets: the youthfulness of its userbase.
-Most online brokerages are somewhat undifferentiated beyond differences in pricing.
+But embracing social could leverage some of its strongest assets: the youthfulness of its userbase and the depth of connection to its users.
+The median age of a Robinhood customer is 30 and half say they’re first time investors.
+Being able to turn to friends or experts within the app might convince them to pull the trigger on trades.

+Most online brokerages are somewhat undifferentiated beyond differences in pricing while their clunky, unstylized products don’t generate the same brand affinity as people have for Robinhood.
 Unsatisfied users could bail for a competitor at any time.
-But Robinhood’s users are accustomed to social networking and the way it locks in users since they don’t want to abandon their community.
+Robinhood’s users are accustomed to social networking and the way it locks in users since they don’t want to abandon their community.

 When I asked Robinhood Profiles’ product manager Shanthi Shanmugam directly about whether this was the start of more social trading features, they suspiciously dodged the question, telling me “When thinking about how to reflect who you are as an investor, we looked at how other apps represent you and it felt natural to leverage a design that felt more like a profile.
 When helping people group their investment ideas, it was easy to envision this as a playlist you might find on your favorite music app.”